AndrewRobertSpence/Morse-code-translator/README.md

 3. After running live server from the HTML file, the application will render in the browser.

-4. Or click here <a href="https://andrewrobertspence.github.io/Morse-code-translator/">Morse Code Translator</a>

 ## Author

 👤 Andrew Spence